mees-van-wel/hexa-center-website/src/routes/guide/healthcare/dossiers/index.md

 ### 8.1.4.
 Filling out questions via the client portal

 After selecting a step the client is presented with the step's questions.
 The overall look of this page differs based on whether the step consists of sections or individual questions.
-For this example we will be representing a step consisting of sections, as we recommend dividing (large) steps in sections.
+For this example we will be representing a step consisting of sections, as we recommend dividing (large) steps into sections.
+This improved readability and easy of management.
+More information about the benefits of sections can be found on the [Programs](../programs/index.md "Programs") page.

 Click on a section to expand it and reveal the questions.
 Labels and descriptions of questions and sections are all visible to clients.
+Label text is larger, while description text is smaller.
+Label text is always placed above descriptions text.

+Our client portal questionnaire system is not that much different from other questionnaire websites.
+Each question in the questionnaire is accompanied by clear and concise form fields.
+Inputting your responses is as easy as filling in the blanks, ensuring a seamless experience for every client.

 ![Client portal filling out step](/images/guide/dossier-client-portal-filling-out-step.JPG "Client portal filling out step")

 ## 8.2.
 Via the Dossier page

-TODO
+Questionnaires can also be filled in by (internal) users working in Hexa Center.
+This is especially useful for in-person interviews, a client can answers questions while those answers are written down by the user during the interview.

+Blablabla leg uit hoe je answers doorvoerd via de dossier page, leg uit hoe dit de 3 sliders affect enzo

+## 9. Viewing given answers

+Blablabla leg uit hoe je answers inziet via de dossier page

+### 9.1 Editing given answers

+Blablabla leg uit dat je answers kan editen en dat de client dit ook ziet